Different technological systems have been developed for friendly fire avoidance.

 Sometimes though, friendly fire is not accidental.
 Sometimes people who had previously fought side by side turn on each other.
-Both the US and England, have had civil wars in their past and during these times both countries would have been vulnerable to outside attack.
+Both the US and England have had civil wars in their past and during these times both countries would have been vulnerable to outside attack.
 Jesus said in Mark 3:25 from the English Standard Version, “If a house is divided against itself, that house will not be able to stand“.
 It is perhaps because of the Christian heritage of both the US and England, that such attacks did not come and as such they continued to stand.
-The Church has also had it’s share of what could be referred to as ‘friendly fire’ incidents, although in most cases these have not exactly been accidental.
+The Church has also had its share of what could be referred to as ‘friendly fire’ incidents, although in most cases these have not exactly been accidental.
 These Christian against Christian attacks have been going on for centuries, sometimes in the form of physical attacks and sometimes in the form of verbal or written attacks.

 The devil seeks to bring strife and division wherever he can.

 I wrote about division within the Church in my post, ‘Diversity and Division‘, and now I want to look at things on a more personal level – within a church, or within a family.
 This is how The Living Bible translates Mark 3:25, “A home filled with strife and division destroys itself“.
 The devil is well aware of this, which is why he seeks to bring strife and division wherever he can.
 The tagline used on the poster for the movie Captain America: Civil War was ‘United We Stand.
 Divided We Fall’, a quote which has it’s origins in Mark 3:25.
 During the film, an antagonist seeks to turn Captain America and his fellow Avengers against each other.
-But he does this very subtly behind the scenes, only revealing his involvement when the damage has already been done.
-This is exactly the way that the devil operates, he subtly seeks to cause disagreements and then pushes people to stand their ground because they are in the right.
-But we need to recognise what’s going on, we need to recognise that the devil is seeking to ‘divide and conquer’.
+But he does this very subtly, behind the scenes, only revealing his involvement when the damage has already been done.
+This is exactly the way that the devil operates, he subtly seeks to cause disagreements and then pushes people to stand their ground because they feel that they are in the right.
+But we need wise up and recognise what’s going on, we need to recognise that the devil is seeking to ‘divide and conquer’.
 If you want another good reason to avoid strife, there is a very strong warning given in the King James Version of James 3:16, “For where envying and strife is, there is confusion and every evil work“.

 We are not attempting this in our own strength.

 Avoiding strife is not always easy, especially when you are not experienced at avoiding it – like anything, it takes practice.
-But the incentive to keep on practicing is to ask yourself the question, “Do I want to open the door to confusion and every evil work?“.
+But the incentive to keep on practicing is to ask yourself the question, “Do I want to open the door to confusion and every evil work?”
 I’m guessing you probably don’t, so how do we do it?
 How do we avoid strife?
 Well firstly, lets remember that we are not attempting this in our own strength, Philippians 4:13 says, “I can do all things through Christ which strengtheneth me”.
-It is through the power of Christ within us, that we will get the victory in this area and it begins with us asking God for His help and making a decision to avoid strife.
+It is through the power of Christ within us, that we will get the victory in this area, and it begins with us asking God for His help and making a decision to avoid strife.

 Let someone else have the last word and you keep your peace.